RAK4260 WisDuo Breakout Board Quick Start Guide

 - Click the add application button

-- Description - this is a short and concise human-readable description of your application.
+- Description: A short and concise human-readable description of your application.

-- Handler Registration - the handler you want to register this application to.
+- Handler Registration: Select the handler to which you want to register this application.

 - After filling in the necessary information, press the Add application.
-If the page is the same as shown in Figure 10, then you have successfully registered your application.
+If the page is the same as shown in Figure 10, then you have successfully registered the application.

-- Scroll down until you see the Devices section.
-You can also click the Devices button at the top.
+- Scroll down to the Devices section, or click the Devices button at the top.

 - Click Register device.

-Here are the things that you should take note of in registering your device:
+Here are the key details to note when registering your device:

-- Device ID - this is the unique identifier for your RAK4260 Breakout Board in your application.
-You need to enter this manually.
+- Device ID: A unique identifier for your RAK4260 Breakout Board within your application, which you must enter manually.

-- Device EUI - this is the unique identifier for your device in the network.
-You can change it later if you want.
+- Device EUI: A unique identifier for your device within the network, which can be changed later if needed.

-- App Key – this key will be used to secure the communication between the device and the network.
+- App Key: Used to secure communication between the device and the network.

-- App EUI – a unique identifier of the Application that you are registering the device within.
+- App EUI: A unique identifier for the application in which you are registering the device.

 In the Device Overview, there are two options for the Activation Method: OTAA and ABP.
 The default option is OTAA as shown above.